This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

 valueThe value to test for presence in the Set object.

-Returns true if an element with the specified value exists in the Set object; otherwise false.
+Returns true if the specified value exists in the Set object; otherwise false.

 has |